epogrebnyak/justpath/README.md

 Check out the discussion at [Hacker News](https://news.ycombinator.com/item?id=39493363) about bash and zsh scripts and `justpath` scenarios.

-> [!TIP]
-> `justpath --shell-equivalents` provides a reference about one line commands for several shells that do similar jobs as `justpath` itself.

 ### Other utilities

 Even better tools than `justpath` may exist.